The-Marcy-Lab-School/intro-to-react-refactor/README.md

 ### Header

 Re-create the `Header` component from your last lab.
-A `Header` takes in a prop of `title` and should renders that title as an `h1` tag.
+A `Header` takes in a prop of `title` and should render that title as an `h1` tag.
 Make sure the `Header` component lives in its own file.
 Finally, your `App` component should render a `Header` (pass any title you want).

 ### NavBar